 Where to find it: The D Las Vegas (formerly Fitzgeralds Hotel and Casino).

-This bespoke variation appeared for the first time in 2007 at Las Vegas’ Fitzgeralds Hotel and Casino (rebranded as The D Las Vegas at the moment).
-Alphabetic Roulette does away with the numbers fans of the game are accustomed to seeing on the wheel and uses letters instead.
+This bespoke variation debuted in 2007 at Las Vegas’ Fitzgeralds Hotel and Casino (now rebranded as The D Las Vegas).
+Alphabetic Roulette removes the familiar numbers from the wheel and replaces them with letters.

-There are 24 pockets with letters A through X plus 1 pocket that contains the last two letters of the English alphabet, Y and Z. Unlike conventional roulette, Alphabetic Roulette uses not three but six colors, namely pink, orange, green, blue, red, and yellow.
-Each of the 6 colors is meant to represent 4 letters.
+There are 24 pockets for the letters A through X, plus one pocket that contains the last two letters of the English alphabet, Y and Z. Unlike conventional roulette, Alphabetic Roulette uses not three but six colors: pink, orange, green, blue, red, and yellow.
+Each of the six colors corresponds to four letters.

-In this variation, players have the option to place bets on individual letters or groups of 2, 3, and 4 letters.
-If the game has not yet piqued your interest, it probably will when you learn it allows you to bet on letters that combine to form specific words and phrases, such as Party Pit (includes letters P, A, R, T, Y, and I) and Roulette (letters R, O, U, L, E, and T).
+In this variation, players may wager on individual letters or on groups of two, three, or four letters.
+If the game has not yet piqued your interest, it likely will when you discover you can bet on letters that combine to form specific words and phrases, such as Party Pit (P, A, R, T, Y, and I) and Roulette (R, O, U, L, E, and T).

 The game also supports dozen and column bets.
-The dozen bet in Party Roulette is made on one of two groups consisting of 12 letters each (A through L and M through X).
-Column bets also feature 12 random letters the way they appear on the layout.
-Alphabetic Roulette has a house edge of 4% which is still lower than that of double-zero games.
-Check how it pays in the table below:
+The dozen bet in Party Roulette is placed on one of two groups of 12 letters each (A through L and M through X).
+Column bets likewise cover 12 letters in the order they appear on the layout.
+Alphabetic Roulette has a house edge of 4%, which is still lower than that of double-zero games.
+See how it pays in the table below:

 Prime Time Roulette